Are you looking for a SurveyMonkey alternative? You might be curious to know how WPForms matches up against SurveyMonkey.

-For instance, if you are on the first tier paid plan, you will not receive prioritized email support that answers questions or concerns in under an hour.
+For instance, if you are on the lowest tier paid plan, you won’t receive prioritized email support that answers questions or concerns in under an hour.
 And only if you invest in the most expensive plan do you have access to phone support.

 Level of Support: WPForms

-You can access the support ticket system and receive help from the knowledgeable and friendly support team, read through the extensive documentation for configuring every little setting possible, and even check out the blog to learn tips and tricks for creating highly converting, good looking WordPress forms.
+You can access the support ticket system and receive help from the knowledgeable and friendly support team, read through the extensive documentation for configuring every little setting possible, and even check out the blog to learn tips and tricks for creating high-converting, good looking WordPress forms.

-And if you want, you can even check out the official WordPress Repository where people using WPForms Lite get answers to their most pressing questions.
+And if you want, you can visit the official WordPress Repository, where people using the free WPForms Lite plugin get answers to their most pressing questions.

 Remember when we mentioned that SurveyMonkey doesn’t have an explicit solution to emails not delivering properly when a form is submitted and an email notification goes out?

-Well, not only does WPForms have an explicit solution, which is to use the WP Mail SMPT plugin, the support team is knowledgeable about how to set it up on your site and troubleshoot issues if you run into them.
+Well, not only does WPForms have an explicit solution, which is to use the WP Mail SMTP plugin, but the support team is knowledgeable about how to set it up on your site and troubleshoot issues if you run into them.

 We don’t tell our users to refresh their forms and hope for the best.
-We take a proactive approach to helping you get the most out of our easy to use WordPress form builder.
+We take a proactive approach to help you get the most out of our easy-to-use WordPress form builder.

 Account Management: WPForms vs SurveyMonkey

-It won’t matter if you’re able to use your online forms to build a bigger email list, collect data based on surveys and polls, or run a nonprofit organization, complete with volunteers, staff, and hosted events, if you can’t manage the entries in an organized and easy way.
+It won’t matter if you’re able to use your online forms to build a bigger email list, collect data based on surveys and polls, or run a nonprofit organization if you can’t manage the entries in an organized and easy way.